mezzio/mezzio/docs/book/v1/cookbook/using-a-base-path.md

 ];
 ```

-Finally, if you're using zend-view, you can register a new "basePath" helper in
+Finally, if you're using laminas-view, you can register a new "basePath" helper in
 your `config/autoload/templates.global.php`:

 ```php